ManasMakde/SpriteSheetMaker/README.md

 3. Labeling for each strip
 4. Allows single sprite creation
 5. In-built pixelation tool
+6. Options for combining into sheet, strips or images
+7. Maintains sprite dimension consistency
-6. Recontinuing in case of failure
+8. Recontinuing in case of failure

 ## 🛠️ How to install?
-1. Download this repo as .zip file (or download from [releases](https://github.com/ManasMakde/SpriteSheetMaker/releases/))
+1. Download the plugin from [releases](https://github.com/ManasMakde/SpriteSheetMaker/releases/) or official [blender extension](https://extensions.blender.org/add-ons/sprite-sheet-maker/) site
-2. Go to _Edit -> Preferences -> Add-ons -> Install from Disk_ and select the .zip file (make sure it's enabled once installed)
+2. If installed from releases, Go to _Edit -> Preferences -> Add-ons -> Install from Disk_ and select the .zip file (make sure it's enabled once installed)
-3. If the installation was successful you should now see the panel changed as such:
+3. If the installation was successful you should now see the panel as such:

    ![Sidebar screenshot](images/sidebar_screenshot.png)